 Yet, despite all the best efforts of regulators and organisations themselves, financial crime is still happening all around the world.

-A report published by Fenergo towards the end of 2018 revealed that there were $26bn (or £20.2bn) in fines for Anti-Money Laundering (AML), Know Your Customer (KYC), and sanctions regulations in the decade following the financial crisis.
+A report published by Fenergo towards the end of 2018 revealed that there were $26bn (or £20.2bn) in fines related to Anti-Money Laundering (AML) legislation, Know Your Customer (KYC), and sanctions regulations in the decade following the financial crisis.

 In Europe alone, there were 83 fines issued, coming to a total of $1.7bn (approx. £1.3bn).
 The majority of these fines were imposed by the UK’s Financial Conduct Authority (FCA).
 The UK was the most active issuer of AML and KYC fines in the whole of Europe, accounting for 24%.
 The average fine for the whole decade sits at $15.7m (approx. £12.2m).